mediadrop/mediadrop/doc/install/apache-wsgi.rst

    Your apache configuration; tells mod_wsgi how to run your app

 ``mediacore.wsgi``
-   The script that runs MediaCore CE as a WSGI application
+   The script that runs MediaDrop as a WSGI application

 ``mediacore``
    The reason we're here!